fbslo/sharer/README.md

 ***How does this app works? <sup>for developers & curious cats</sup>***

 App is streaming blockchain and listening for custom_json operations with id `hive_sharer`.
-When they are detected, they are stored into MySQL database (for faster (offline) access, you can use HiveSQL or pure blockchain instead to build frontend for HiveSharer).
+When they are detected, they are stored into MySQL database (for faster (offline) access, you can use HiveSQL or pure blockchain data instead to build your own frontend for HiveSharer).

+I used internal database instead of using data from blockhain because public RPC nodes can be slow and unreliable.
+It can also make removing unwanted content (spam...) faters, since there is no need for hardcoded blacklist, but only `DELETE FROM posts WHERE author='spammer';`...
+Data is still stored in blockchain, but frontend is not showing it anymore.

 There are 3 transaction types: `post`, `comment`, `vote`